JudgmentLabs/judgeval/README.md

     return res
 ```
 Click [here](https://judgment.mintlify.app/getting_started#create-your-first-online-evaluation) for a more detailed explanation

 ## Working with Datasets

 In most scenarios, you'll have multiple examples that you want to evaluate together.
-JudgeVal makes it easy to work with evaluation datasets through the `EvalDataset` class, which is a collection of examples you can scale evaluations across.
+Judgeval makes it easy to work with evaluation datasets through the `EvalDataset` class, which is a collection of examples you can scale evaluations across.

 For complete documentation, visit our [Datasets Guide](https://judgment.mintlify.app/evaluation/data_datasets#overview).